ClermontDigital/RecipeCards/README.md

 > **Note:** Config entry IDs are now auto-detected!
 You only need to specify `config_entry_id` if you have multiple RecipeCards integrations.

+### Sections (Groups)

+Each integration entry is a “section” (e.g., Desserts, Mains).
+Add multiple entries to create multiple sections.
+The Lovelace card groups recipes by section and shows an Add button for each section.

 ### New Recipe Collection View

 The RecipeCards card now features two modes: